 c) In close cooperation with ADA CO PRN administers personnel data/files of the project team and financial issues.

-In brief main Administrator & Communication Assistant responsibilities can be summarised as follow:
+In brief main Communication Officer responsibilities can be summarized as follow:

 a) Provide support to FPA Officer in tasks defined as per Ad 5